ac8ai/langtree/docs/public/VARIABLE_TAXONOMY.md

 - Runtime Variable resolution maintains backward compatibility
 - Field References only apply to new resampling commands

-This taxonomy provides the foundation for implementing a robust variable registry system that maintains clear separation between different variable types while supporting the full range of DPCL functionality.
+This taxonomy provides the foundation for implementing a robust variable registry system that maintains clear separation between different variable types while supporting the full range of LangTree DSL functionality.